shreyasminocha/yfs-fuse/README.md

 A FUSE adapter for Yalnix File System (YFS) disks from Rice's OS class.

-Note: the code is currently messy and brittle.
+Note: the code is currently poorly documented and missing tests.

 ## Features